CableDorado2/Ikemen-Plus-Ultra/README.md

 ## Discord Support
 If you need help, you can find support from developers and contributors for this engine in the official Ikemen Discord Server: https://discord.gg/KV5EPnMuA7

+## Ikemen Plus Ultra VS Ikemen Go
+To understand this once again the special contributor ***PlasmoidThunder*** says:

+"**IKEMEN S-SIZE** (Plus Ultra) is for people who want to mess with the engine beyond modification of Lua files.
+Literally altering behaviour as they see fit.
+The engine code it's quick to test changes".

+"**IKEMEN GO** is for people who want their game to follow what MUGEN does but with extra features/fixes.
+Modifying the engine code is beyond most people due to the specific build environment and necessity to compile changes to an executable each time".

 ## References
 >- Original Repository Source Code: